 As a consumer, the policy you’ve been paying into for decades was about to be worthless unless significant government intervention took place to bail out AIG, one of the world’s largest insurers.

-As you look for an insurance policy, what factors should you consider and what indicators would suggest a sound purchase?
-Choosing the right life insurance company will grant you much needed financial security for the events that you can and can’t predict in life.
+As you look for a life insurance policy, what factors should you consider and what indicators would suggest a sound purchase?
+Choosing the right life insurance provider will grant you much needed financial security for the events that you can and can’t predict in life.

 Choose the Best Life Insurance Company

-Determining the creditworthiness of an insurer is a good starting point.
-Standard, poor, and other rating agencies provide are ratings that indicate the financial strength of these financial firms, and many insurance carriers provide this information on their website.
+You want to find the best life insurance company for you and determining the creditworthiness of an insurer is a good starting point.
+Standard, poor, and other rating agencies provide are ratings that indicate the financial strength of these financial firms, and many life insurance carriers provide this information on their website.

 During the financial crisis, companies like AIG were deemed to be highly rated by rating agencies but when the crisis hit, that didn’t prove to be true.
 Nevertheless, this is still a good starting point.
 Doing your own research, such as reading reviews and asking people you know for recommendations can also help you decide which companies are worth looking into.